ariary/kube-podpreemption-DoS/README.md

 ### 👨🏽‍🦯 Blind DoS

-In a multi-tenant cluster, you have probably not have access to:
+In a multi-tenant cluster, you probably not have access to:
 * cpu limit
 * information about other pods running in another namespace
 * etc ...

 To be able to determine which amount of cpu request will trigger an eviction you have to fumble around to get an idea of the cluster state.
 Indeed, be able to run a high-priority pod does not guarantee us if another pod on another namespace has been evicted or not.

 So, the goal is to trigger an out-of-bound resource with lower pod to estimate the amount to request.
-It lay on the assumption that the cluster is relartively stable (not many pod creation/deletion happen in a minute).
+It lays on the assumption that the cluster is relatively stable (not many pod creation/deletion happen in a minute).

 #### Set-up